FaBoPlatform/JetsonDocs/JetPack3.1/spidev.md

 # edit tegra186-quill-p3310-1000-c03-00-base.dts
 # spi@3240000 に書き加える
-# The SPI pin group in the J21 looks like map to TX2 SPI4, You may need enable the spidev node to spi@3240000 [*B]
+# The SPI pin group in the J21 looks like map to TX2 SPI4, You may need enable the spidev node to spi@3240000 [*3]
 vi tegra186-quill-p3310-1000-c03-00-base.dts
         spi@3240000 {
                 compatible = "nvidia,tegra186-spi";